Did you know?

 A Yorkie at play keeps the doctor away. – Unknown

-The Yorkshire Terrier hails from Northern England where he had the job of keeping down the rat population in coal pits and cotton mills.
-He was also used to compete in rat-killing contests.
+The Yorkshire Terrier is one of the most glamorous of the toys breeds but he hails from Yorkshire in northern England where originally he had the job of keeping down the rat population in coal pits and cotton mills.
+He was also used for sport to compete in rat-killing contests.

-The original Yorkie was twice the weight of today’s terrier, but since he has been bred down in size, the Yorkshire Terrier has become the most popular Toy breed in England.
+The original Yorkie was twice the weight of today’s terrier, weighing approximately 15 pounds (6.8 kg) but since he has been bred down in size, the Yorkshire Terrier has become the most popular Toy breed in England.

 Tiny but tough, the Yorkshire Terrier has been described as “a big dog personality in a small dog body”.
 He will make an alert watchdog.
 As a true terrier, the Yorkie is lively, brave, and spirited.
 Although he is affectionate and cheerful in disposition, the Yorkie, like many smaller dogs, does not tolerate the rough-housing common with very young children.

 Photos displayed courtesy of Deanna M., LITTLE YORKIE KISS, Alberta

 One of the world’s smallest dogs, the Yorkie today weighs no more than 7 pounds (3 kg).
 His long, straight, silky coat is believed to be inherited from Maltese ancestors.
 Puppies are born almost black and lighten to a steel-blue by twelve months old.
 The Yorkie has a tan-coloured head and legs.

 If you want that glossy coat picture perfect, daily brushing is required.
 Eventually that coat will reach the floor, making him one of the more high maintenance dogs as far as grooming goes.
 Many pet owners keep the coat cut short.